alvin-kiveu/INVOICE-MEKER-PDF-PHP/README.md

 2. Unzip the archive and upload the files to your server.

-3. Open the `config.php` file and edit the settings to match your needs.
+3. Open the `inclde/config.php` file and edit the settings to match your needs.

 4. Open the `invoice.php` file and edit the invoice details.